 Her latest exterior projects consisted of replacing and extending her deck with redwood and recycling the old deck boards for the homes skirting as well as completely remodeling the master bathroom.

 You can see the home below with the new decking and skirting.
-The design of the deck has a partial covered section that is perfect for outdoor parties and lounging.
+The design of the deck has a partially covered section that is perfect for outdoor parties and lounging.
 The deck is built around a tree, too, which is a great way to allow shade and add visual appeal.

 As you can see the angles and pitches that have been added to the home make this double wide look remarkably like a stick built home.
 The extended eaves, higher pitch and multiple angles of the roof are all great ideas for any home and lends toward the look of the popular craftsman style.